The Chant of Jimmie Blacksmith (film): Awards

+Box office

-Box officeThe Chant of Jimmie Blacksmith grossed $1,021,000 at the box office in Australia.
+The Chant of Jimmie Blacksmith grossed $1,021,000 at the box office in Australia.
 Because of the promotional costs involved, only $50,000 was returned to the producers.
 Schepisi lost his entire investment.

+Home media

-Home mediaThe Chant of Jimmie Blacksmith was released on DVD with a new print by Umbrella Entertainment in November 2008.
+The Chant of Jimmie Blacksmith was released on DVD with a new print by Umbrella Entertainment in November 2008.
 The DVD is compatible with all region codes and includes special features such as the theatrical trailer and audio commentary with Fred Schepisi.
 The 30th Anniversary Edition also includes interviews with key cast and crew including Fred Schepisi and Tommy Lewis, a Q&A session with Fred Schepisi and Geoffrey Rush filmed at the Melbourne International Film Festival in 2008, a stills gallery and Making Us Blacksmiths, a documentary on the casting of Aboriginal lead actors Tommy Lewis and Freddy Reynolds.
 Many of the features of this disc were ported over for a U.S. DVD release from studio Industrial Entertainment, but is now out-of-print.